AlexanderDesmond/UnemployedSamurai/README.md

 To fix it we reinstalled it from NPM and updated other Angular dependencies to match it and made sure to save the new dependencies.

 If this error is encountered (it shouldn't, we fixed it) make sure you update your dependencies.
 Run `npm install`, then update the dependencies listed to the required versions.
-It should now.
+It should work now.

 ## Project Guidelines